Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 Now, some healers come to understand this consciously.
 They may take many years to heal themselves and integrate their experiences before devoting their attention to healing others.
 Doing so helps them actualize their true healing potential.

-Hidden Behind the Drive to Heal
+Self-Deception and the Drive to Heal

 However, I would argue that this is NOT what happens in most cases.